waleedTahirAbbasi/generate_test_cases/README.md

+# 📘 AI-Powered Test Case Generation Project

+This project aims to simplify the process of generating structured test cases using AI.
+It leverages Google Gemini AI to analyze user stories from an Excel file and produce well-formatted test cases automatically.
+The AI-generated test cases serve as an aid to testers, allowing them to accelerate their work and maintain consistency in test case writing.
+However, human review is essential to ensure accuracy, completeness, and proper validation of the generated test cases.
+This tool is designed to assist testers, not replace human expertise.
 # 📘 Guide: Running the generate_test_cases.py Script on Windows PowerShell

 This guide provides step-by-step instructions for setting up and running the generate_test_cases.py script to generate test cases from an Excel file using **Windows PowerShell**.